Preventing Slips, Trips, and Falls in the Workplace

 - Train employees how to inspect ladders and use them safely.

-For even more tips on preventing workplace slips, trips, and falls, view our prevention guidebook and loss control bulletin.
+For even more tips on preventing workplace slips, trips, and falls, view our prevention guidebook and loss control bulletin (PDF).
 Additional employee safety resources can be found by visiting the Loss Control page on our Western National Insurance Group website.